eProsima/DDS-Router/docs/rst/user_manual/participants/participant.rst

 Participant
 ===========

-:term:`Participant` is an abstraction over the :term:`DomainParticipant`.
+A :term:`Participant` is an abstraction over the DDS :term:`DomainParticipant`.
-This entity manages the discovery over a specific network or interface.
+This entity manages the dynamic discovery of DDS entities on a specific network or interface.
-Each :term:`Participant` is uniquely identified by a :term:`Participant Id` inside |ddsrouter| execution.
-Each :term:`Participant` has a specific :term:`Participant Type` that specifies the internal general functionality of the :term:`Participant`.
+Each :term:`Participant` is uniquely identified by a :term:`Participant Id` in a |ddsrouter| execution and has a predefined :term:`Participant Type` that specifies the internal general functionality of the :term:`Participant`.

 .. _user_manual_participant_participant_id:

 Participant Id
 --------------

-It is an alphanumeric string that uniquely identifies a :term:`Participant` inside a |ddsrouter| execution.
+It is an alphanumeric string that uniquely identifies a :term:`Participant` in a |ddsrouter| execution.

 .. _user_manual_participant_participant_type: